Accessibility statement for Norfolk and Waveney CCG

-We provide a text relay service for people who are deaf, hearing impaired or have a speech impediment.
-Our offices have audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.
-Find out how to contact us.
+Some of our offices have audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

 Technical information about this website’s accessibility

-Norfolk and Waveney CCG is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Norfolk and Waveney Health and Care Partnership is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Preparation of this accessibility statement